Lewis Structures For Polyatomic Ions

 4. Distribute remaining electrons as lone pairs: Allocate the remaining valence electrons as lone pairs, starting with the surrounding atoms to fulfill their octet (eight electrons; except for hydrogen, which only needs two).

-5. Check for octet rule satisfaction: Ensure that each atom (except hydrogen) has a complete octet.
+5. Check for octet rule satisfaction: confirm that each atom (except hydrogen) has a complete octet.
 If an atom lacks an octet, form double or triple bonds by moving lone pairs from surrounding atoms to form additional bonds with the central atom.
-Note that some atoms, particularly those in the third period and beyond, can have expanded octets (more than eight valence electrons).
+Note that some atoms, particularly those in the third period and beyond, can have expanded octets (more than eight valence electrons) Still holds up..

 6. Enclose the structure in brackets and indicate the charge: Finally, enclose the entire Lewis structure within square brackets and indicate the overall charge of the ion as a superscript outside the brackets.